General Information

 FORMS: Extract, poultice, leaves, bark, tea, extracts, lotions, soap, creams, suppositories

-Hemorrhoids: Apply witch hazel solution topically to the rectal area up to 6 times a day after each bowel movement
+Hemorrhoids: Apply witch hazel solution topically to the rectal area up to six times daily, typically after each bowel movement

-Sunburn: Apply 10% witch hazel lotion to the area once daily.
+Sunburn: Apply a 10% witch hazel lotion to the affected area once daily

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant or nursing a baby, please do not use supplements without discussing it with your healthcare provider.